Trump promises ‘renewal of the American spirit’

 To succeed, Trump—the consummate political outsider—may have to embrace Washington deal-making.

-Conservatives are desperate to uproot Obamacare, but party pragmatists are wary of dismantling a system that helped some 20 million Americans obtain health insurance.
+Conservatives are desperate to pull Obamacare out by its roots, but party pragmatists are wary of dismantling a system that helped some 20 million Americans obtain health insurance.

 Tensions between the executive branch and the Republican-led Congress are also simmering over Trump’s 2018 budget proposal.

-On all these issues, Trump offered little detail about how to meet his promises without worsening the country’s nearly $20 trillion national debt.
+On all these issues Trump offered little detail about how to meet his promises worsening the country’s nearly $20 trillion national debt.

-“This plan doesn’t add up.
-A third-grade math student can see that you’re going to blow a huge hole in the deficit if you do the things the president is talking about,” Democratic Senator Chris Van Hollen told Agence France-Presse.
-AFP